 You can also create a duplicate of an existing action set.
 Click Options and select Copy Action Set.

 Sequential Order (Default)

-If you’d prefer that Action Sets were chosen at random (i.e. for A/B testing), you’ll want to select the Randomize Action Set option.
-You can find this on the Change Options page while in the Intercepts section.
+If you’d prefer that action sets were assigned to visitors at random (i.e., for A/B testing), you’ll want to select the Randomize action set option.
+You can find this on the Intercepts tab in the Options section.

 Combining Multiple Intercepts